beyretb/AnimalAI-Olympics/README.md

     ```
     pip install animalai
     ```
-    Or you can install it from the source, head to `animalai/` folder and run `pip install -e .`
+    Or you can install it from the source by running `pip install -e animalai` from the repo folder

     In case you wish to create a conda environment you can do so by running the below command from the `animalai` folder:
     ```